5 steps to get through work when you hate your job

 Beliefs are a powerful thing.

-There are also many people who absolutely love their work, who to them, work is not work.
+There are also many people who absolutely love their work, who to them, work is not working.

 I love my work (I didn’t in my previous marketing career, in fact, I began to hate it) but I thrive in this.
 That doesn’t mean it's always easy or I never have 'one of those days' where I feel tired and resistant to do anything, but when I get started, I love what I do, to me, it doesn’t feel like work.